garciaalvaro/melonpan-block-container/README.txt

                     max: 100
                 }
             },
             // This property is experimental.
-If you need to migrate the block to a new version,
+If you need to update the block to a new version,
             // because either the "settings" or the "extra_props" objects changed,
             // you need to pass those objects as they were before the change, inside an object.
             // Then wrap all the different versions inside an array.